 U.S.-Russian relations have reached a stalemate since the crisis in Ukraine.
-Russia took control of the Crimean Peninsula, a key Ukrainian port, at the outset of the conflict and refuses to back down in its support of pro-Russian separatists operating inside the country despite harsh opposition from the West.
+Russia gained control of the Crimean Peninsula, a key Ukrainian port, at the outset of the conflict and refuses to back down in its support of pro-Russian separatists operating inside the country despite harsh opposition from the West.

 Russia seems stuck in the past while other nations have moved on.